Outstanding gemstones mines and other finds around the world

 - Kakanda malachite caves – Democratic Republic of the Congo, Katanga.
 Caves lined with highly unusual malachite stalactites.
 Found also unique malachite crystals up to 2 cm large.

 - Kianjavato Emeralds – Madagascar, Vatovavy-Fitovinany.
-Here, in tropical forests are found some of the finest emeralds in the world.
+Here, in tropical forest are found some of the finest emeralds in the world.

 - Mahenge gemstone finds – Tanzania, Morogoro Region.
 Find of some of the best spinels in the world, with unusual neon glow.
 Other gemstones are found here as well.